Manerr/Manerr/README.md

 # Hi there 👋

-I'm Paul, working on programming soups ;) .
+I'm Paul, working on programming soups (not markups ;) ).

 ---

-- 🔭 I’m currently working on Python projects (some minor ones) PyNote is my latest project, one minimalistic text editor : [Source code]( https://github.com/Paul-Thorel/PyNote )
+- 🔭 I’m currently working on Python projects like one assembler interpreter and guis (some minor ones) PyNote is my latest project, one minimalistic text editor : [Source code]( https://github.com/Paul-Thorel/PyNote )
 - 🌱 I’m currently learning advanced CSS to improve my designs..
 - 💬 Ask me about your projects, I'll try helping you!